SkBlaz/singularity-container-tutorial/compilation.md

 + `coolNewImage.sif` = name of the cool new image
 + `environment.dsc` = environment specification

 And that's it.
-Should all work well, Bob now has **coolNewImage.sif**, a brand new image with which he can perform experiments on all other machines where the singularity was previously installed.
+Should all work well, Bob now has **coolNewImage.sif**, a brand new image with which he can perform experiments on all other machines where the singularity was **previously installed**.